aatishb/patterncollider/README.md

 ANIMTION SHOWING POINTS OF INTERSECTION

-Then draw an [equilateral polygon](https://en.wikipedia.org/wiki/Equilateral_polygon) centered on each intersection point, whose sides are perpendicular to the lines.
+Then, centered on each intersection point, draw an [equilateral polygon](https://en.wikipedia.org/wiki/Equilateral_polygon) whose sides are perpendicular to the lines.

 ANIMATION SHOWING POLYGONS

-Because of the way these shapes are constructed, you can always slide them together and fit them into a seamless tiling pattern.
-We say that this tiling pattern and grid of lines are *dual* to each other, because they're secretly the same pattern.
+Because of the way these shapes are constructed, you can slide them together into a seamless tiling pattern.
+This tiling pattern and grid of lines are *dual* to each other, i.e. they're secretly the same pattern.

 ANIMATION SLIDING POLYGONS TOGETHER AND HIDING LINES

-Now, draw 5 sets of equally spaced parallel lines, each set tilted 360/5 = 72 degrees from the previous set.
-This special grid of lines is called a *pentagrid*.
+Now draw 5 sets of equally spaced parallel lines, each set tilted 360/5 = 72 degrees from the previous set.
+This grid of lines is known as a *pentagrid*.

 <img src="https://user-images.githubusercontent.com/1878638/115280557-12b2eb00-a116-11eb-902b-cc6d9d21b8cd.png" width="330">